Hospitals & Services

 1. Two clinical rotations

-These rotations are 13 weeks each and may take place in a variety of settings including:
+These rotations are currently 13 weeks each and may take place in a variety of settings including:

 4. Professional Development Recognition Programme (PDRP)